- Prospective students must be 18 years of age within 6 months of entering the program.

 - As part of your application for entrance to the school, applicants are required to submit a completed Health Declaration letter and Immunization records to the school.
 This information can be acquired from your medical providers, and are required to attest to your physical ability to enter the END Technology program.

-- In addition, a pregnant student is required to obtain a separate health clearance letter signed by her obstetrician in order to gain entrance to the Neurodiagnostic Technology program.
+- In addition, a pregnant student is required to obtain a separate health clearance letter signed by her obstetrician to gain entrance to the Electroneurodiagnostic Technology program.

-- Achievement at the 50th percentile is required for applicants with a General Educational Development equivalency diploma (GED).
+- Achievement at the 50th percentile (or greater) is required for applicants with a General Educational Development equivalency diploma (GED).

 - School preparatory background, including one year of math (requires algebra I and either geometry or algebra II) and one life science with laboratory component (requires biology or chemistry) are helpful for admission but not mandatory.

 - Applicants whose native language is not English and who have not graduated from